codeclimate/codeclimate-rubocop/config/contents/lint/ambiguous_operator_precedence.md

-This cop looks for expressions containing multiple binary operators where precedence is ambiguous due to lack of parentheses.
+Looks for expressions containing multiple binary operators where precedence is ambiguous due to lack of parentheses.
 For example, in `1 + 2 * 3`, the multiplication will happen before the addition, but lexically it appears that the addition will happen first.